aryanonkar2005/BetterSearch/README.md

 9. It delivers significantly more relevant results by proposing a better architecture that addresses the limitations of embedding based candidate retrieval (that uses ANN search and OpenAI's CLIP model), ranking models etc.

-10. It asks the seller multiple product relevant questions when he is listing the product to the website.
+10. It asks the seller multiple product relevant questions when he/she is listing a product to the website.

 </p>